 Jailbreak developers recently released an iOS 10 jailbreak tool that works with iOS 10.2 and below.
 It’s not compatible with the iOS 10.2.1 update.

 It’s not clear if jailbreak developers will release a public jailbreak tool for iOS 10.2.1.
 It could happen tomorrow, it could happen months from now.
-It’s unclear.
+We simply don’t know.

-A new iOS 10 update is currently in testing ahead of an unknown release date.
+A new iOS 10 update is currently in testing ahead of an imminent release date.

 The iOS 10.3 update, in its current state, features numerous changes to iOS 10.
 These include performance improvements, a Find My AirPods feature located in the Find My iPhone app, some huge improvements to CarPlay, Apple File System (AFPS), and a whole lot more.